 Female sawflies lay eggs inside grass and grassy crop stems; the eggs hatch and tunnel inside stems until the crop starts to dry down near harvest.
 As the crop starts to ripen the sawfly larva migrates to the stem base and cuts a notch most of the way through the stem, wind and/or wet weather cause the cut stems to break and the heads to fall to the ground.
 Feeding damage from the tunneling can result in hidden yield losses of 10 to 15% in each stem affected.
 Further yield losses can occur from lodging at harvest.

 It is possible that population hot spots still exist in areas of lower risk, producers need to be aware of the potential risks in their own fields.
-Cutting levels higher than 10 to 15% or higher in the previous crop year indicate the need to consider planting non-host broad-leaf crops or oats to reduce sawfly losses.
+Cutting levels of 10 to 15% or higher in the previous crop year indicate the need to consider planting non-host broad-leaf crops or oats to reduce sawfly losses.
 When populations are low it is typical to have small localized populations of sawfly that affect only one field or even just a portion of one field.
 At lower populations, wheat stem sawfly also tends to have a very strong edge effect where they migrate into the current year crop from the previous year stubble.

 Parasitism can reduce populations and reduce the level of cutting.
 A parasitic wasp, Bracon cephi, has been shown to have significant impact on sawfly populations.
 The use of solid stem wheat varieties and the increase in parasitism are the major factors that lower sawfly populations in Alberta.

-The 2021 wheat stem sawfly survey was carried out by the Alberta Agriculture, Forestry and Rural Economic Development with support from Farming Smarter and Chinook Applied Research Association – thank you for your contribution.
+The 2022 wheat stem sawfly survey was carried out by the Alberta government with support from Farming Smarter and Chinook Applied Research Association – thank you for your contribution.
 Thank you David Giffen, Agriculture and Agri-Food Canada, for building the map.